axelayala1988/ace/user-skel/repos/ace/demo/3_Test.md

 }
 ```

-This stage will request a performance evaluation from Keptn for our project/stage/service.
+This stage will request a performance evaluation from Cloud Automation for our project/stage/service.
 Afterwards it will request also the results and wait for them to come through.

 ### Release Approval
 ```